-- Participation through the development of the Public Arts Advisory Group and Arts and Culture Grant opportunities - Profile through more opportunities to deliver public art. - Place through using public art to activate public space.
+- Participation through the development of the Public Arts Reference Group and Arts and Culture Grant opportunities - Profile through increased opportunities to deliver public art. - Place through use of public art to activate public space.

 1. The importance of Public Art